minimo-io/betizen-ssg/README.md

 ## To Do

-- Casino screen
 - Casinos importing
+  - Casinos images
+  - Reputation text, must not be the whole html, rather me must only put the text (maybe encoding what we are currently scraping)
 - Create blog page and posts

 - Corret carrousel Fortune Tiger error.